Pork Fondue in Lemongrass Broth keeps the broth fondue’s new and interesting!

 The holiday season is a time to build lasting memories with family and friends.
 To reconnect with those you don’t see or speak to very often, and an opportunity to create new traditions with those you love.

 We have several Christmas traditions in our home we factor in every December and a few of these include opening new pyjamas on Christmas Eve, and marking off December days on an advent calendar.
-These are the moments we carry with us, not the gifts we received, and it’s these special times we like to reflect upon with our own family while we create new memories.
+These are the moments we carry with us, not the gifts we receive, and it’s these special times we like to reflect upon with our own family while we create new memories.

 As children we did not have family close by, so Christmas’s were spent with friends.
 You could always count on Christmas music and singing, a traditional turkey dinner complete with Christmas cake, and lots of laughter.
 As adults with our own families we also spend Christmas with friends since our family is not near by.

-After an hour or two at the park, our group packs it in and heads back to the house to prepare for our potluck style fondue.
+After an hour or two at the park, our group packs it in and heads back to the house to prepare for our potluck evening.
 Every family pitches in bringing food and beverages.
 This broth fondue can be prepared in advance and reheated when it’s time to eat.
 In addition there are several cheese fondues on the table, like this Bacon and Cheese fondue, followed by a chocolate fondue.
-Games are brought out, glasses kept filled, and a bustling conversation ensues while sharing plates and dipping little morsels of food into steaming broth & cheese pots.
+Games are brought out, glasses kept filled, and a bustling conversation ensues all while sharing plates and dipping little morsels of food into steaming broth & cheese pots.

 Fondue is an exciting way to get family and friends together around the table, and initiate some great conversations while having fun with your food.
 And of course electronics and phones not allowed!
 Here is one of several broth fondues we enjoy during the season, Pork Fondue in Lemongrass Broth.
-Use leftover broth in soup or freeze it for future use.
+Freeze leftover cooled off broth and use later one in soups and stews.